 - 5. Do one of the following: - If you are adding an entirely new table, click the ADD FIELD button and add the fields you want this table to contain.
 Continue to add fields until your table is complete. - If you are copying an existing table, click the ADD FIELD button to add fields, or highlight a field you want to remove and click the REMOVE FIELD as appropriate. - 6.
 When the table structure is complete, click CREATE to create the table.
-The Create New Table dialog box displays.
+The CREATE NEW TABLE dialog box displays.

+Figure: Create New Table

-- 7. In the SAVE IN field, specify the location where you want to create the MapInfo Professional table definition of your Access file.
-The MapInfo Professional table definition is the .tab file.
-MapInfo Professional uses this to keep information about an Access file registered in MapInfo Professional. - 8.
-In the Save As Type field choose Microsoft Access Database and click Save to display the Save Access Table dialog box.
+- 7. In the SAVE IN field, specify the path to use to create the MapInfo Professional table definition (.tab file) of your Access file.
+The MapInfo Professional.tab file keeps information about an Access file registered in MapInfo Professional. - 8.
+In the SAVE As TYPE field choose MICROSOFT ACCESS DATABASE and click SAVE to display the SAVE ACCESS TABLE dialog box.
 The default database displays in the dialog box.
 The default is determined by the name of the .tab file you entered.
 The default has the same name as the .tab file.
-A database for this file may or may not exist.

-If the database you specified does not exist, you can use the Save Access Table dialog box to specify the version of Microsoft Access you want to use for the database.
-Choose either Microsoft Access 2000 or Microsoft Access '95/'97 from the Version dropdown list.

-If a database does exist, the Save Access Table dialog box indicates the version of the database.
+A database for this file may or may not exist. - If the database you specified does not exist, you can use the SAVE ACCESS TABLE dialog box to specify the version of Microsoft Access you want to use for the database.
+Choose either Microsoft Access 2000 or Microsoft Access '95/'97 from the Version dropdown list. - If a database does exist, the SAVE ACCESS TABLE dialog box indicates the version of the database.
 It also lists the tables in the database.

+Figure: Save Access Table